neofeo/BOX86-BOX64-WINEx86-TUTORIAL/README.md

 Now we can launch wine to create the fake `c:` drive and the first setup, so type on terminal `winecfg` and install mono if it pop ups, etc, set xp for compat reasons and if you want to use a virtual windows, also set that.

-7. installing winetricks and essential libs:

-    winetricks allow us to easily install some windows libraries that arent working perfectly on wine project reconstruction of those libraries, alonside other tricks.
+7. installing winetricks and essential libs: winetricks allow us to easily install some windows libraries that arent working perfectly on wine project reconstruction of those libraries, alonside other tricks.

-      so, we get winetricks from terminal like this:
+So, we get winetricks from terminal like this:

 ```
  wget https://raw.githubusercontent.com/Winetricks/winetricks/master/src/winetricks
 ```

 then we enable it as executable with:

 ```
  sudo chmod +x winetricks
 ```

 and then we move it to `/usr/local/bin` with

 ```
  sudo mv winetricks /usr/local/bin
 ```

-      installing the essentials (I consider them like that) from terminal with:
+Installing the essentials (I consider them like that) from terminal with:

 ```
  W_OPT_UNATTENDED=1 winetricks mfc42 vcrun6 vb6run vcrun2003 xact d3drm d3dx9_43 d3dcompiler_43 \
  d3dx9 fontfix gdiplus dotnet20 msxml3 vcrun2005sp1 vcrun2008 fontsmooth=rgb
 ```

-      it will take some time...specially from sd systems
+It will take some time...specially from sd systems

-      if you have a dxvk capable gpu, also install that one from winetricks.
+If you have a dxvk capable gpu, also install that one from winetricks.

 ```
  winetricks dxvk
 ```

-    you can list every possible instalable (unless it's 16 bit) software with winetricks with:
+You can list every possible instalable (unless it's 16 bit) software with winetricks with:

 ```
  winetricks list-all